nztim/logger2/readme.md

 ### Changelog

+* v3.0: Switch to daily by default, config option is now 'single'.
 * v2.0: Remove facade.
 Requires monolog 2.0+ (Laravel 6.0)
 * v1.0: Complete rewrite using monolog handlers, only basic functionality retained.
 RequestInfo method removed.
 Do not upgrade without reviewing and updating all use of this package.